 Again, please check with your conveyancer or solicitor as this can vary across the different states.

 Step 7 – Obtain formal mortgage approval

-When you’ve found a property to buy, you can then forward the contract of sale to us as your mortgage broker to proceed with the formal approval.
+When you’ve found a property to buy, you can forward the contract of sale to your mortgage broker to proceed with the formal approval.

 Remember, don’t commit yourself to buy a property until your mortgage is formally approved.

-Once you forward the contract of sale to us, we’ll usually obtain the formal approval within a week.
+Once you forward the sales contract to us, we’ll usually obtain the formal approval within a week.